Year 2

 PE

-PE will be on Mondays and Fridays.
+PE will continue be on Monday’s and Fridays.
+Our inside lesson will be Dance (Explorers) and our outside lesson will be ball skills using our hands.
 The children do not need to wear their school uniform on these days and can come into school already dressed in their PE kits.
-This half terms units are Mighty Movers and Ugly Bug Ball.

 RE